labeattie/testpreviewsite/_posts/2022-07-12-my-first-rental-successes-setbacks-lessons.md

 I initially planned to do a lot of the work myself, but as soon as I got started working on it, I realized this was a bit of a fantasy.
 We had a 1 year old daughter at the time, and the most I could usually work on the rental was in the late evenings once or twice during the week, and on the weekends when we didn't have interfering plans.

 This was not a whole lot of average hours per week for getting this renovation done in a timely manner.
-Even so, it was a big strain on my and my family's schedule to put those hours in.
+And even though the hours per week were low, it was a big strain on my and my family's schedule to put those hours in.

 As a quick side note, I absolutely hated having to mow two yards through the spring and early summer.
 It was tough to find time that I was free and the weather was cooperating.
 I felt like I was spending a large portion of my limited renovation time on mowing.